scala/docs.scala-lang/tutorials/FAQ/yield.md

 lost in parenthesis and nesting levels.
 When that happens, for comprehensions are usually much clearer.

-I'll show one simple example, and intentionally ommit any explanation.
-You can decide which syntax was easier to understand.
+I'll show one simple example, and intentionally omit any explanation.
+You can decide which syntax is easier to understand.

     l.flatMap(sl => sl.filter(el => el > 0).map(el => el.toString.length))